Growing Up Creepie: Episodes

+"Wanna Bee": After a new girl becomes more popular than Carla, Creepie helps her frenemy try and dethrone the new queen bee.
+"The Haunting of Tiki Lagoon": Creepie and her friends find a treasure map that takes them to a small island in the town lake that is rumored to be haunted.

 Music

 The theme song "Creepie Kids" and other songs featured throughout the series were performed by Samantha Lombardi.
 They were written by Michael Puskas, Samantha Lombardi, and Clarence Jey, and produced by Michael Puskas and Clarence Jey.
 "Creepie Kids" and the song "Life Lessons", heard in the episode "Goth to Have Better Friends", were released on Lombardi's 2007 album, Full Stop.
 The music was featured on a DVD released by Mike Young Productions.

 The instrumental score heard throughout the show was composed by Guy Michelmore, who was nominated for an Annie for his music for the series.

 Reception

 Pam Gelman of Common Sense Media gave the series 3 out of 5 stars; saying that, "Growing Up Creepie has lots of dark, Tim Burton-esque visuals and scary organ tunes, but older grade-schoolers and tweens will recognize that both are used for dramatic effect and will be able to focus on Creepie's day-to-day challenges."